ansys/pyensight/doc/source/calc_functions.rst

 search options.

-- If the variable in the *case to map from* is located at the nodes, the casemapped variable is defined on the nodes of the selected parts.
+- If the variable in the *case to map from* is located at the nodes, the case-mapped variable is defined on the nodes of the selected parts.
-- If the variable is located at the elements, the casemapped variable is defined at the elements of the selected parts.
+- If the variable is located at the elements, the case-mapped variable is defined at the elements of the selected parts.

 The idea is to map onto the selected parts a variable from another case, usually for comparison purposes.
 It does this by taking the location of the nodes or centroid of the elements and looking at the other case to see if the variable in question is defined at that location in the field.
 If so, the value is mapped to the parts nodes or element value.
-The algorithm can be fairly expensive, so there are options to inform the search that finds a matching variable location.
+This algorithm can be fairly expensive, so there are options to inform the search that finds a matching variable location.